olmelabs/EdiEngine/README.md

 # EdiEngine
 Simple .NET EDI Reader, Writer and Validator.
 Read, Write and Validate X12 EDI files with simple EDI Parser written on C#.
-Supports EDI to JSON / XML and JSON / XML to EDI conversion (uses Newtonsoft Json)
+Supports EDI to JSON / XML and JSON / XML to EDI conversion (uses Newtonsoft Json).
+Maps repository contains all 004010 maps, including Purchase Order, Invoice and many others.
+You can easilly craft yours on their basis.

 ### Installation
 Install Nuget Package